How to shoot better firework photos with your smartphone

 Getty Images

-If you’ve ever tried to snap photos of fireworks with your phone, you probably weren’t very happy with the results.
+If you’ve ever tried to photos of fireworks with your phone, you probably weren’t very happy with the results.
 Thankfully, with a bit of care and by using the right tools, you can get much better images.

 Use the right lens

 The ultra-wide-angle lens has an aperture of f/1.8 while the telephoto lens has an aperture of f/2.8.
 Both use 1/3.4-inch sensors.
 The main wide camera, however, has an aperture of f/1.5 and a 1/1.65-inch sensor.
 Not only does its wider aperture let in more light, but its larger sensor (it’s got roughly 3.6 times more area) is better able to capture it.
-It doesn’t matter that all three have the same 12-megapixel resolution, at night when you’re fireworks, the main camera is far superior.
+It doesn’t matter that all three have the same 12-megapixel resolution, at night when you’re shooting fireworks, the main camera is far superior.

-So, whatever smartphone you use, the camera to use is normally the default one.
+So, whatever smartphone you use, the best camera to use is normally the default one.
 (If you want to dig deeper, check the specs.)

 The iPhone 13 Pro